MA

 Why study MA Media and Communications at Goldsmiths

-• Every year we’re changing the content to relate to existing issues so we’ll always be working on what’s current.
+• Every year we change the content you study to relate to existing issues, so we’ll always be working on what’s current.
 We take a collaborative approach, bringing in many different intellectual ideas and calling upon a whole range of ways of thinking which have been traditionally compartmentalised.

 Contact the department